-In order to specify the application of the Governance and Sustainability System based on applicable law in each country, as well as on the characteristics and particular features thereof, and to comply with the responsibilities allocated thereto by the Governance and Sustainability System, the country subholding companies approve rules applicable to their subsidiary head of business companies, and specify the application at the country and/or business level, as applicable, of the content of the basic policies or guidelines approved by the Board of Directors of the Company that cover the Group as a whole.
+In order to specify the application of the Governance and Sustainability System based on applicable law in each territory, country or business, as well as on the characteristics and particular features thereof, and to comply with the responsibilities allocated thereto by the Governance and Sustainability System, the country subholding companies approve rules applicable to their subsidiary head of business companies and specify the application in each territory, country or business, as applicable, of the content of the policies, overall strategies and basic guidelines for management thereof approved by the Company's Board of Directors that cover the Group as a whole.

-To best carry out their functions, country subholding companies have within their boards of directors at least one external director who, because of the personal and professional qualities thereof, may carry out their duties without being constrained by relationships with the companies of the Group or with the directors, significant shareholders or members of the management thereof, as well as audit and compliance committees, in addition to their own internal audit and regulatory compliance units or divisions.
+To best carry out their functions, country subholding companies have within their boards of directors at least one external director who, because of the personal and professional qualities thereof, may carry out their duties without being constrained by relationships with the companies of the Group or with the directors, significant shareholders or members of the management thereof, as well as audit and compliance committees, in addition to their own internal audit and compliance units or divisions.

-The CEOs of each country subholding company, appointed by their respective boards of directors, shall promote the specific application of the corporate policies and of the basic management guidelines at the country level, proposing the annual targets and budget, with the ability to represent their respective companies before domestic institutions, and perform such other duties as are determined by each boards of directors, always acting under the supervision thereof.
+The CEOs of each country subholding company, appointed by their respective boards of directors, shall promote the specific application of the policies, the overall strategies and the basic guidelines for management thereof in each territory, country or business, as applicable, proposing the annual targets and budget, with the ability to represent their respective companies before domestic institutions, and perform such other duties as are determined by each board of directors, always acting under the supervision thereof.

-d) The listed country subholding companies of the Group have a special framework of strengthened autonomy that covers the three areas mentioned below.
+d) The listed country subholding companies have a special framework of strengthened autonomy that covers the three areas mentioned below.

-In the regulatory area, the boards of directors of the listed country subholding companies are authorised to approve their own corporate policies and other internal codes and procedures that specify, develop or make exceptions from the content of the equivalent rules of the Governance and Sustainability System.
+In the regulatory area, the boards of directors of the listed country subholding companies are authorised to approve their own policies and other internal codes and procedures that specify, develop or make exceptions from the content of the equivalent rules of the Governance and Sustainability System.